alexle/alexle.github.com/posts/first-half-marathon.markdown

+---
-My First Half Marathon: Race Recap And Experience 06-20-2013
+title: My First Half Marathon: Race Recap And Experience
+date: 06-20-2013
-/static/2013-colfax-start.jpg
+image: /static/2013-colfax-start.jpg
+meta: alex le first half marathon race recap colfax marathon pre race the start corral race medals overcome with emotion running beer
+---

 Last December, my girlfriend surprised me with an entry to the [Denver Colfax Half-Marathon][2].
 I had just reached my goal of [100 miles][1] in one year, and was ecstatic for a new challenge.
 Visions of crossing the finish line to hundreds of cheering people and wearing a race medal danced in my head.